minskylab/auto-rust/README.md

 }
 ```

+## Limitations

+- LLMs are non-deterministic.
+If you don't get what you want from the first attempt - iterate, experiment with it.
+- Actually, the context is limited by whatever code is in your function definition, no knowledge of project structure or other files.
+- The extension doesn't add imports when new dependencies are introduced in the created code.

 ## Contributing

 Contributions are welcome.
 Feel free to open an issue if you have any questions or want to suggest an improvement.